Bureau

 Keys to effective editorial strategy

+The answer for you might be editorial strategy.
 Across Shadel’s work for major media, as well as with like-minded brands and agencies, there’s a consistent through line: clients who don’t want to ruffle any feathers rarely soar.

 That chatty “conversational” millennial startup voice won’t cut it anymore.
 Bland keyword loaded “content” won't do, either.
 Now, all of a sudden, “authenticity” is again the buzzword du jour.
 But the answer is not a pivot to what you perceive to be Gen Z or Gen Alpha — or Gen Zalpha — slang (and thereby, more often, appropriating it in a way that makes your brand read like Steve Buscemi).

-There’s a reason the best feature journalism, the best socially conscious art and the best film from the mid-20th century still feel fresh in the 21st: it’s because the creators had something strikingly original to say — something that was both timely and told in a timeless way.
-But let's be super clear: nostalgia isn't the point.
+There’s a reason the best feature journalism, the best socially conscious art and the best film (even a few of the best ads) from the mid-20th century still feel fresh in the 21st: it’s because the creators had something strikingly original to say — something that was both timely and told in a timeless way.

 As we see in a contemporary context, even as we’re all overrun by emails, there’s a reason we immediately open one or two independent newsletter writers who’ve earned our trust and therefore our ritualized attention.
 I'm sure you can count a dozen niche examples of timely work that has a timeless appeal in your own life.
 If that's not the reach goal for everything we do, then why, folks, are we in this line of work?

 While there’s no shortcut, there’s some shorthand that underscores the value in aiming for timely and timeless (and, where relevant, cats).
-That’s what Shadel means when they talk to clients about, ahem, the five “rights” of editorial strategy:
+That’s what Shadel means when they talk to clients about, ahem, the five “rights” of editorial strategy

 1. the right story